ActuateBIRT/R-Script-Support/README.md

   This jar file is the plugin that can be added to OpenText Analytics Information Hub to enable R Support feature.

+## License
+_OpenText ™_ makes this entire project available under the terms and conditions of _GNU Lesser General Public License, version 2.1_ (LGPLv2.1).
+The full text of LGPLv2.1 can be viewed at https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html.